Tag: boston

 George Diehl, Pitcher, Hartford Bees, 1940.

-The club’s best all-around performance came from Ralph Hodgin, whose 160 hits marked second-most in the Eastern League.
+The best all-around 1940 performance came from Ralph Hodgin, whose 160 hits marked second-most in the Eastern League.
 Second baseman, Tommy Neill, knocked a team-high .326 batting average.
 A 19-year old reliever named Jim Hickey began his four-year stint with the team.
 Mike Sandlock, a local from Greenwich, Connecticut, served as backup catcher.
-By the end of September Hartford had placed third, qualifying them for the postseason.
+Hartford placed third to qualify for the postseason.
 They contended in a four-team playoff dubbed the Governor’s Cup but lost to Binghamton in the finals.

 Paul Rampey, Infielder, Hartford Bees, 1940.